Dot and the Kangaroo

-Dot and the Kangaroo is an 1899 Australian children's book written by Ethel C. Pedley about a little girl named Dot who gets lost in the Australian outback and is eventually befriended by a kangaroo and several other marsupials.
+Dot and the Kangaroo is an 1899 Australian children's book written by Ethel C. Pedley about a little girl named Dot who gets lost in the Australian bush and is eventually befriended by a kangaroo and several other marsupials.
 The book was adapted into a stage production in 1924, and a film in 1977.

-Plot introduction
+Plot summary

-A 5-year-old girl named Dot is lost in the outback after chasing a hare into the wood and losing sight of her home.
-She is approached by a red kangaroo who gives her some berries to eat.
+A 5-year-old girl named Dot is lost in the bush after chasing a hare into the wood and losing sight of her home.
+She is approached by a grey kangaroo who gives her some berries to eat.
 Upon eating the berries, Dot is able to understand the language of all animals, and she tells the kangaroo her plight.
 The kangaroo, who has lost her own joey, decides to help little Dot despite her own fear of humans.
-The book is filled with criticism on negative human interference in the wild in 1884.
+They consult the platypus (who insists on being called Ornithorhynchus Paradoxus) and he tells them that Willy Wagtail will be able to help her.
+After much adventure, including being hunted by Aborigines and Dot being on trial in an animal court, Dot and her kangaroo finally find her home, and the kangaroo finds her joey there.